 - As a joint CEO / CMO she was listed in Richtopia’s ‘Top 100 Most Influential Marketing Officers in the World’.

-- She is globally renowned for digital business & strategy, having developed commercial marketing, business, information, and digital strategies for over 20-years, delivering strategic advice and training to leaders and teams at government ministries and organisations, blue-chip companies, and SMEs around the globe.
+- She is known internationally for strategy & digital business, having developed commercial marketing, business, information, and digital strategies for over 20-years, delivering strategic advice and training to leaders and teams at government ministries and organisations, blue-chip companies, and SMEs around the globe.

 - Her strategic accomplishments include the creation of a global industry-recognised Awarding Body for Advanced Digital and Business Skills, a Digital Governance Framework and Strategic Planning Frameworks & Methodologies for digital business, marketing and advertising used by leaders and professionals at government ministries and organisations, blue-chip companies, start-ups, and SMEs around the globe.